Birth weight: Around the world

+15% of babies born in 2012 had a low birth weight and 14.7% in 2020.
+It is projected that 14.2% of newborns will have low birth weight in 2030, falling short of the 2030 Sustainable Development Goals target of a reduction of 30%.
 There is much variation regarding birth weight within continents, countries, and cities.
 Even though over 20 million babies are born each year with low birth weight, it is hard to know the exact number, as more than half of babies born in the world are not weighed at birth.
 The baby's weight is an indicator of the mother and baby's health.
 In 2013, 22 million newborns had low birth weight, around 16 percent of all babies globally.
 Data on low birth weight is adjusted to account for under reporting.
 South Asia has the highest rate of babies not weighed at birth with 66 percent, but also have the highest low birth weight, at 28 percent worldwide.
 West and Central Africa and least developed countries are next, with 14 percent low birth weight worldwide.

 More than 96.5% of low birth weight babies are born in developing countries around the world.
 Because low birth weight babies can require more extensive care, it places a financial burden on communities.